How God Led a Mennonite Farm Boy to a Remote Town in Nepal

 All my life, I’ve enjoyed hearing my father’s intriguing stories about growing up on a farm with eleven siblings and about his years helping to build a hospital in Nepal.
 My niece and I had the privilege of reading his diaries and letters and picking his brain as we compiled his stories into this book.

-Eight Little Words: How God Led a Mennonite Farm Boy to a Remote Town in Nepal is the story of God taking a young man from a Mennonite farming community in Maryland to a remote town in Nepal and later to other locations of service.
-Through joining Mennonite Central Committee’s Pax Service after WWII, Otho was first stationed in Germany to help rebuild after the war and then in Tansen, Nepal, to help build a new hospital in a country newly opened to the Western world.
+Eight Little Words is the story of God taking a young man from a farming community in Maryland to a remote town in Nepal and later to other locations of service.
+Otho was first stationed in Germany to help rebuild after World War II and then in Tansen, Nepal, to help build a new hospital in a country newly opened to the Western world.

 At age nineteen, my father Otho Horst was living the only life he had ever known or dreamed of knowing — being a farmer.
 But then a heartbreaking tragedy shook his idyllic world early one July morning in 1952.
 As he angrily lashed out at God in the middle of a cow pasture, he heard eight little words that forever changed his outlook and the course of his life.

-Ultimately, this book is an account of God’s faithfulness as He unfolds His purpose and plan in the life of a man fully committed to Him.
+Ultimately, this book is an account of God’s faithfulness as He unfolds His purpose and plan in one man’s life.